zouppen/asylum-loot/README.md

 1. Steal cookies from your browser and place them to `cookies.txt` in this directory.
 Use a browser add-on instructed above.
 2. Run `./asylum-to-sqlite`

+To run them both at once, there's a script `./update_db`.

 The scripts populate an SQLite database.
 Run `sqlite3 members.sqlite3` and enjoy!
 In case you want to start over, you may just re-run the